IT'S NOT MARKETING.

 And that means understanding the science.

-Almost all activewear today is made from polyester, a cheap plastic.
-But is that really the best thing to be wrapping our hot, sweaty bodies in?
+But is that really the best thing to be wrapping your hot, sweaty body in?

 Don’t believe it?
 Consider this: